Creative Writing, Briefly.

 • You come back stronger (Return)

-Use these intervals as many times as you need—whether you’re starting a new chapter, revising an old one, or pushing through a first draft.
-Writing doesn’t have to be endless.
-It can be brief, intentional, and repeatable.
+Use these intervals as many times as you need, whether you’re starting a new chapter, revising an old one, or pushing through a first draft.

 Author brainstorming character ideas for literary fiction novel in gorgeous library